mainCSG/SpanishAcquisition-install/README.md

     ```
     C:Python27\python.exe -m pip install -r requirements.txt
     ```
-    Note: The versions of all the packages are important
+    Note: NumPy will have to be installed first as Chaco has dependance on it.
+The versions of all the packages are important

 5. Install the SpanishAcquisitionIQC repo from Github